How to Grow Camellias

 How to prune Camellia

 Camellias do not need routine pruning.
-However, if a Camellia has become too large for its allotted space it can be pruned and if necessary pruned hard.
+However, if a camellia outgrows its space, you can prune it, even severely if needed.
 As always, timing is important.
-Remember the buds on a Camellia form in summer and autumn.
+Remember that the buds on a Camellia form in summer and autumn.
 This means if you are to avoid cutting off the buds, you must prune just after flowering in the spring.
-There is no specific requirement to prune and they will happily carry on growing without it.
-If a Camellia becomes overgrown, it can be hard pruned and will regrow.
-As with all renovative pruning, if you are pruning very hard, it may be best undertaken over 2/3 growing seasons.
+There is no specific requirement to prune, and they will happily carry on growing without it.

 Problems growing Camellia yellowing foliage